XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 <span class='draft-comment'>Setting the TransferRate in Ripple-REST is currently broken.
 See [RLJS-158](https://ripplelabs.atlassian.net/browse/RLJS-158) for status.</span>

 All Ripple Accounts, including the hot wallet, are subject to the TransferRate.
-If you set a nonzero TransferRate, then you must send extra (to pay the TransferRate) when making payments from the hot wallet.
+If you set a nonzero TransferRate, then you must send extra (to pay the TransferRate) when making payments to users from your hot wallet.
 You can accomplish this by setting the `source_amount` (Ripple-REST) or the `SendMax` (rippled) parameters higher than the destination amount.

+*Note:* The TransferRate does not apply when sending issuances back to the account that created them.
+The account that created issuances must always accept them at face value on Ripple.
+This means that users don't have to pay the TransferRate if they send payments to the cold wallet directly, but they do when sending to the hot wallet.
+(For example, if ACME sets a TransferRate of 1%, a Ripple payment with `source_amount` and `destination_amount` of 5 USD@ACME (and `slippage` of 0) would succeed if sent to ACME's cold wallet, but it would fail if sent to ACME's hot wallet.
+The hot wallet payment would only succeed if the `source_amount` plus `slippage` was at least 5.05 USD@ACME.)
+If you accept payments to both accounts, you may want to adjust the amount you credit users in your external system accordingly.

 ## Bouncing Payments ##